Stephen-Hazel/PianoCheetah/README.md

 https://pianocheetah.app
-^ go there - that's where i put my docs
+is where i put my docs